 Julia Houk joined the DCIS team in Spring 2015.
 Prior to DCIS, she taught 9th and 10th grade English and creative writing at the Pinnacle Charter School.
 Julia holds a B.A. in Creative Writing from the University of Colorado Denver, where she also served as Fiction Editor for Copper Nickel, and an M.A. in Secondary English Curriculum & Instruction from the University of Colorado Denver.
 She was a participant of the Denver Writing Project Summer Institute in 2013, and she is an ongoing member of the Lighthouse Writer’s Workshop Poetry Book Project.

 Phone: (720) 423-9029

-Jilaine Sandlin joins the DCIS team as a 9th grade English and 9-12 Creative Writing teacher.
-This is her 10th year in education.
+Jilaine Sandlin joined the DCIS team as a 9th grade English and 9-12 Creative Writing teacher.
+This is her 11th year in education.
 She is originally from Texas, where she attended Texas A&M University for both her bachelors and masters degrees, and where she began her teaching career.
 It was only a matter of time before she moved to Colorado, however (according to her parents, she’s been talking about it since she was a child!) so she moved to the Denver area in 2010.
 She is thrilled to be at DCIS because of its international experience; her time spent studying in Toledo, Spain, and working at a children’s shelter in Guadalajara, Mexico helped her learn how important it is to experience other cultures.
-Besides these experiences, she has also travelled extensively, visiting every continent (except for Antarctica- although it’s on her list!)
+Besides these experiences, she has also traveled extensively, visiting every continent (except for Antarctica- although it’s on her list!)
 In her free time she loves snowboarding, camping, and of course, reading.

 Phone: (720) 423–9095